-Nonfinancial Entities ("NFEs"): Credit support agreements should not be required for NFEs.
+Nonfinancial Entities ("NFEs"): Credit support agreements should not be required for NFEs and, if required, should not be subject to regulatory requirements.

-Financial Entities ("FEs"): The test for determining whether a threshold is applicable should depend solely on determinations of significant swaps exposure or the internal ratings of the CSE.
+Financial Entities ("FEs"): The distinction between "high-risk" and "low-risk" financial entities should depend solely on determinations of significant swaps exposure or internal ratings of the CSE.
 Sovereigns, end-users, special purpose vehicles used in structured finance and state and municipal entities should not be subject to the margin rules and should not be financial entities.